 2. Selection & Voting procedure

-The Editorial Committee selects a pool of eligible antitrust professional publications.
-The assessment of the above categories is based on a combination of objective and subjective criteria, together with individual interviews.
+The Editorial Committee selects a pool of eligible newsletters and related antitrust professional publications.
+The assessment of the above Awards and Rankings is based on a combination of objective - and subjective criteria where relevant - together with individual interviews.

-For the Readership and Counsels’ Choice rankings, the Editorial Committee sends a questionnaire to the 3,500 counsels subscribing to Concurrences Journal and e-Competitions Bulletin.
+For the Readership and Counsels’ Choice rankings, the Editorial Committee sends a questionnaire to the 4,334 in-house counsels subscribing to Concurrences Review and e-Competitions Bulletin.
 Any in-house counsel or general counsel dealing with antitrust law is eligible to vote.
 Firms considered in the ranking can direct their clients to the online questionnaire in order to include in the survey their own contacts’ votes.
 A business e-mail is requested in order to make sure only counsels vote.

-The Awards and the Ranking final votes are announced by an email to Concurrences and e-Competitions subscribers after the Awards Gala Dinner.
-The final votes are made available on this website for 1 year.
-A detailed report is published in a special print issue of Concurrences Journal.
+The Antitrust Writing Awards results are made public at the Gala Dinner which takes place on March 28, 2017, the day before the ABA Antitrust Spring Meeting in Washington DC.
+The Antitrust Writing Awards results are announced via social media and emails to subscribers to Concurrences Review and e-Competitions Bulletins after the Awards Gala Dinner.
+The results are made available on this website.
+A detailed report is published in a special print issue of Concurrences Review.

-The Antitrust Writing Awards & Rankings are managed by the Institute of Competition Law.
-The Institute, acting as the event manager, works to ensure that a sufficient number of quality articles and publications are submitted and surveyed, checks eligibility and organizes the Awards ceremony.
-Any unexpected issues will be dealt with by the Editorial Committee of the Antitrust Writing Awards & Ranking.
+The Antitrust Writing Awards are managed by Concurrences Review.
+Concurrences Review, acting as the event manager, works to ensure that a sufficient number of quality articles and publications are submitted and surveyed, checks eligibility and organizes the Awards ceremony.
+Any unexpected issues will be dealt with by the Editorial Committee of the Antitrust Writing Awards.